 When the Summer Olympics in Tokyo kick off on July 23 — a year after they were originally scheduled to take place — you'll see lots of familiar faces, as well as some faces that are so fresh, you may wonder just how old athletes have to be to compete at the Olympic Games.
 The answer, as it turns out, isn't cut and dry.

 According to the International Olympic Committee's official rules, there is no single age limit for the Olympics.
 However, each sport's international regulatory body governs the rules of their respective sports, including age eligibility.
 Some federations allow very young athletes to participate in the Olympics.
-For example, 11-year-old skateboarder Sky Brown is well on her way to qualifying for the 2020 Olympics in Tokyo.
+For example, skateboarder Sky Brown was just 12 years old when she was selected to represent Great Britain in Tokyo.
+(She'll be 13 when she competes.)
 Neither skateboarding nor surfing — two sports that will make their debut at the Games this year — carry age minimums.

 Although many sports have an age minimum, there's only one so far that caps entries with an age limit.
-The official qualifying guidelines for boxing at the 2020 Olympics stipulate that athletes must have turned 18 before the end of 2019 to be eligible, and anyone who turned 40 before Jan.
-1, 2020, will not be allowed to compete.
+The official qualifying guidelines for boxing at the Tokyo Olympics stipulate that only athletes between the ages of 18 and 40 are eligible to compete.